 Academic teachers, journalists, politicians, authors, and other professionals stand by to start contributing articles to our website betar.nl and shall provide study material, offer readings and training to participants in order to become spokespersons to defend our people publicly; in the media, at schools, on campus and so forth.

-Betar NL is seeking mutual partnership with the Israeli Embassy in The Hague, the European Centre for Jewish Students in Brussels, Women International Zionist Organization NL, Jewish Agency NL, Jewish Police Network NL, Stand With Us NL, the Jabotinsky Institute in Tel Aviv, Likoed NL and World Likud, the World Zionist Organization, the Menachem Begin Heritage Institute and World Betar in Jerusalem.
-Betar-Tagar NL shall be a government-registered foundation with a small staff in its start-up phase: a secretary/treasurer and one chairman.
+Betar NL enjoys support from the Israeli Embassy in The Hague, the European Centre for Jewish Students in Brussels, the Jewish Agency NL, Jewish Police Network NL, Stand With Us NL, the Jabotinsky Institute in Tel Aviv, Likoed NL and World Likud, the World Zionist Organization, the Menachem Begin Heritage Institute and World Betar in Jerusalem.
+Since Sukkoth 5779 (2018), Betar-Tagar NL is registered as a foundation in Amsterdam.

-Betar NL intends to work towards a solid Betar-branch in The Netherlands in first instance to advocate hasbará (Tagar), stand up against anti-Semitism and it’s equal anti-Zionism, and against the BDS-movement in order to strengthen the bond between the (Jewish inhabitants of the) kingdom of the Netherlands and the people and State of Israel.
+Betar NL intends to work towards a solid Betar-branch in The Netherlands in first instance by advocating hasbará/public diplomacy (Tagar), to stand up against anti-Semitism and it’s heir anti-Zionism, and against the BDS-movement in order to strengthen the bond between the (Jewish inhabitants of the) kingdom of the Netherlands and the people and State of Israel.

-Betar NL intends to (re-)produce, provide and offer documentation and study material about Zionism, Israel and the Jewish people and to organize manifestations, readings, lectures, debates, seminars, workshops, etc. for college and university students, journalists, politicians, and for those interested in order to counterpart the current global anti-Zionist impasse.
+Betar NL intends to offer educational programs, documentation and study material about Zionism, Israel and the Jewish people and to organize manifestations, lectures, debates, seminars, workshops, etc. for college and university students, journalists, politicians, and for those interested in order to counterpart the current global anti-Zionist impasse.